praveenande84/Target-Interview/03 Theory/01 Client/01 html/html.md

 ### General Information

 ##### Viewport
- The browser's **viewport** is the area of the window in which web content can be seen.
+ __viewport__ is the visible area of a web page that a user can see within their web browser window without scrolling.

 </details>

 ---